 Do not use generative AI for finding or creating references, as it can produce inaccurate or fabricated references.
 Doing so may breach academic integrity.
 For more information read Matthew Hillier's article on TECHE blog; Why does ChatGPT generate fake references?

-For referencing variations in your classes, please contact your lecturer.
-Please note, this is particularly important in the Early Childhood stream.
+For any variations in referencing required by your classes, contact your lecturer for clarification.
+This is especially important in the Early Childhood stream.

 Note: The Copyright belongs to the Australian Curriculum, Assessment and Reporting Agency, which is why this corporation is listed as the author.